rmsk2/6502profiler/README.md

     brk
 ```

 It is assumed that the test driver starts its execution at the load address.
-Here the corresponding test script:
+Finally the corresponding test script is implemented
+and also stored (as `test1.lua` ) in the test directory.

 ```
 function arrange()